Close Menu

 FIND THE BEST LAW FIRM TO WIN YOUR SSD BENEFITS

 If you hurt your back on the job, you will first file for Worker’s Compensation.
 You must report your injury to your employer.
 The rule that you must report your injury to your employer is the same in both Utah and Nevada.
-The goal if Worker’s Compensation is to pay you for time off work and also to reimburse you if you have a loss in function.
+The goal of Worker’s Compensation is to pay you for time off work and for a loss in function.
 Most people recover from back injuries and can return to work.
-However, if you do not recover or if you have multiple back injuries, you may need to file for SSDI benefits through the SSA.
+However, if you do not recover or if you have multiple back injuries, then you may need to file for SSDI benefits.

 WHAT WE DO TO HELP YOU WIN SSD & SSI BENEFITS